a-n-rose/a-n-rose.github.io/_posts/2018-09-15-mimic-master-improving-scores-round-2.md

 #### and silences removed
 ![Imgur](https://i.imgur.com/7XEMYLp.png?1)

-Points earned: 27
+4) Points earned: 27

 Repeat!
+(Except for the collection of background noise)

-A sound is played:
+1) A sound is played:

 #### Target sound: Hooting owl
 ![Imgur](https://i.imgur.com/sEU5R43.png?1)

-The game records the user for the duration of the target sound, plus a couple of seconds to account for user response delay.
+2) The game records the user for the duration of the target sound, plus a couple of seconds to account for user response delay.

 #### User mimic: Hooting owl original
 ![Imgur](https://i.imgur.com/PtXSyVR.png?1)